nichoth/cron-thing/readme.md

 # cron thing

-Use heroku to do a text search everyday and send me emails.
+Use heroku scheduler addon to do a text search everyday and send me emails.